PrestaShop/prestashop.github.io/news/_posts/2020-09-30-how-to-write-a-new-ui-test.md

 }
 ```

+Note: The `openLinkWithTargetBlank` function is a generic function that can be used in all pages.
+You can found more generic functions on `pages/commonPage` file.

 ## VI.
 Testing the scenario

 Now, we finished writing the scenario and implementing missing functions... it's time to test it!